-Learn all about your health insurance options.
 The Affordable Care Act, more commonly referred to as Healthcare Reform, is designed to remove obstacles to quality, low-cost health insurance for millions of Americans.
 It guarantees that no one will have to fear the loss of their health insurance if they change jobs or get laid off.
 There will also be greater protection for people with pre-existing conditions.

 What health benefits are covered under Affordable Care Act plans?